LinnyTheDuck/Extreme-Last-Card/README.md

-# Last Chicken
+# Ultimate Chicken

 A game I made when I was 12, now updated and improved!

 ## Game Objective
 Get rid of your cards.
-ASAP. (just like regular last card)
+ASAP. (a bit like regular last card)

 ## Game Rules